houshuang/keymaster-clj/README.md

 ## Multiplatform

 The Java library jkeymaster is supposed to work on OSX, Linux and Windows.
 I've only tested this Clojure wrapper on OSX, and I believe Michael Marsh has tested it on Ubuntu.

+## Thanks
+@raek ([Rasmus Svensson](http://raek.se/)) helped me out a ton in the #clojure IRC channel to get this working, I really appreciate it.

+Michael Marsh encouraged me with the first pull request, making the code neater, and making it work on Ubuntu.

 ## Contributors